aws/aws-rfdk/examples/deadline/Local-Zone/README.md

 # RFDK Sample Application - Local Zones

 If you have large asset files that your worker instances need to process, any bit of latency can have a big impact on the time your renders take.
 This example will walk you through setting up your workers in a local zone while leaving the rest of the render farm in standard availability zones.
 Currently Amazon has launched a local zone in Los Angeles that is a part of the us-west-2 region, but they have more on the way.
-For more information on where local zones are avialable, how to get access, and what services they provide, refer to the [AWS Local Zones about page](https://aws.amazon.com/about-aws/global-infrastructure/localzones/).
+For more information on where local zones are available, how to get access, and what services they provide, refer to the [AWS Local Zones about page](https://aws.amazon.com/about-aws/global-infrastructure/localzones/).

 ---